-Of course, many avid audiobook fans like to listen to books during their commutes or while doing chores (neither of which indicates laziness).
-But many others are not able to hold or read print or ebooks due to disabilities or cognitive impairments.
+Of course, many avid audiobook fans like to listen to books during their commutes or while doing chores.
+But a considerable number of listeners are not able to hold or read print or ebooks due to disabilities or cognitive impairments.

-And the audiobook history proves that, first and foremost, audiobooks were invented to make books accessible to disabled people.
+And the history of audiobooks shows that audiobooks were invented to make books accessible to disabled people.
 And they are still used this way!

-There is a big number of avid readers among blind and disabled people.
+There is a significant number of avid readers among blind and disabled people.
 And, as readers, we are all well aware: Books let us experience things we couldn’t experience in reality.
 They transport emotions and ideas.